ITER: Magnet system

 ITER is based on magnetic confinement fusion that uses magnetic fields to contain the fusion fuel in plasma form.
 The magnet system used in the ITER tokamak will be the largest superconducting magnet system ever built.
 The system will use four types of magnets to achieve plasma confinement: a central solenoid magnet, poloidal magnets, toroidal-field coils, and correction coils.
-The central solenoid coil will be 18 meters tall, 4.3 meters wide, and weigh 1000 tonnes.
-It will use superconducting niobium-tin to carry 45 kA and produce a peak field of more than 13 teslas.
+The central solenoid coil will be 18 meters tall, 4.3 m wide, and weigh 1000 tonnes.
+It will use superconducting niobium–tin to carry 45 kA and produce a peak field of more than 13 teslas.

 The 18 toroidal field coils will also use niobium-tin.
 They are the most powerful superconductive magnets ever designed with a nominal peak field strength of 11.8 teslas and a stored magnetic energy of 41 gigajoules.
-Other lower field ITER magnets (poloidal field and correction coils) will use niobium-titanium for their superconducting elements.
+Other lower field ITER magnets (poloidal field and correction coils) will use niobium–titanium for their superconducting elements.